 The accompanying unaudited condensed consolidated financial statements include the accounts of Arvinas, Inc. and its subsidiaries.
 The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X under the Securities Exchange Act of 1934, as amended ("Exchange Act").
 Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to Securities and Exchange Commission ("SEC") rules.
 In the opinion of management, all adjustments (consisting of normal recurring adjustments) necessary for a fair presentation have been included.
-The condensed consolidated balance sheet as of December 31, 2022 has been derived from the Company's audited consolidated financial statements as of that date.
-The financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2022, forming part of Arvinas' 2022 Annual Report on Form 10-K filed with the SEC on February 23, 2023.
+The condensed consolidated balance sheet as of December 31, 2022 has been derived from the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2022, forming part of Arvinas' 2022 Annual Report on Form 10-K filed with the SEC on February 23, 2023.